The six points of the People’s Charter set out the Chartists’ main demands. This page sets out how and when they were eventually won.

 6. Annual Parliaments

 The maximum lifetime of a Parliament has varied over the centuries.
 The Septennial Act 1715 set it at seven years and this was reduced to five by the Parliament Act 1911.
 But the case for annual parliaments was that it would make MPs more accountable by forcing them to face the electorate more often.
 A less radical version promoted by middle class reformers called for Parliaments of three years.
 Against this is the argument that governments need longer than a year to carry through any programme and that annual Parliaments would focus governments on short-term popularity at the expense of long-term decision making.
 In the past, prime ministers have held an advantage in being able to ask for a dissolution of Parliament at the time of their choosing, so that Parliaments seldom ran their full term.
-In theory at least this has been removed by the Fixed Term Parliaments Act 2011.
+In theory at least this was removed by the Fixed Term Parliaments Act 2011, now itself repealed.